Phoenix Companies – Myths Exposed

 - In 2009, the ATO investigated 400 suspected cases of phoenix company – so that’s in the range;

-- In the years ended June 2011 and 2012, the number of cases where ASIC successfully disqualified directors (that is usually as a result of two-strikes or more as a director of a company that entered liquidation) were 72 and 84 respectively.
+- In the years ended June 2011 and 2012, the number of cases where the regulator successfully disqualified directors (that is usually as a result of two-strikes or more as a director of a company that entered liquidation) were 72 and 84 respectively.

-So note specifically the yearly number of actual complaints to ASIC (200 ish), the number of Director Disqualifications (under 100) and the number of investigations by the ATO (400 ish).
+So note specifically the yearly number of actual complaints to the regulator (200 ish), the number of Director Disqualifications (under 100) and the number of investigations by the ATO (400 ish).
 Nowhere near the headline number of 6,000!

 So what?
 More director banning needed!